Culture of Remembrance: International cooperation in the field of Erinnerungskultur

 In Europe, the French-German collaboration regarding remembrance can serve as a template for relations between other countries, such as those between Germany and Poland.
 These two countries have to come to terms with their shared painful past in order to strengthen current relations.
 Among other things there is a multifaceted dialogue: there have been many events throughout European history which allow for a comparison of different remembrance cultures.

 Conservation, restoration and reconstruction

 A recent example of reconstruction can be found at the Dresden Frauenkirche.
-Anastylosis is the right term to be used here, as the correct positions of many surviving stones from the old construction were calculated, and these were visibly preserved in the new construction.
+Anastylosis is the approach used here; the correct positions of many surviving stones from the old construction were calculated and visibly preserved in the new construction.

-A lyricist from Dresden, Durs Grünbein, denotes this attempt of reconstruction with a critical distance by using the title Chimäre Dresden (chimera of Dresden): other cities had also a tragic downfall, however, none of them cultivated the memory of the time before the destruction with so much painful nostalgia, none of them lived so much through the identikit of their former cosmopolitan silhouette.
-Similar conflicts arose i.e. during the reconstruction of Heidelberger Schloss (which remains undone).
+A lyricist from Dresden, Durs Grünbein, called this attempt of reconstruction from a critical distance "Chimäre Dresden" (chimera of Dresden), and used the term as the title of a lyrical work.
+Similar conflicts arose during the reconstruction of Heidelberg Castle, which remains unfinished.